 Miss L Turner (Mrs S White maternity cover)

 Mrs M Hutchinson

 Mrs E Clarke

 At times it may be necessary to consult with outside agencies to receive their specialised expertise.
-The agencies used by the school include:

 The following local agencies provide services which you may wish to access.

 The SEND Local Offer in North Lincolnshire aims to provide you with the information you may need, or want to know, about resources, services, support, activities and events for North Lincolnshire's children and young people with special educational needs and/or disabilities and their families.
 Information is arranged according to age from pre-school through to early adulthood.